FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Application: spatial surface temperatures emulation

 \subsection{Emulating anthropogenic aerosols forcing}

-In this experiment, we want to evaluate emulation of temperature changes induced by anthropogenic aerosols emissions.
+In this experiment, we want to evaluate the emulation of temperature changes induced by anthropogenic aerosol emissions.
 We use the \textit{hist-aer} experiment from the ClimateBench v1.0 dataset.
-The \textit{hist-aer} experiment is generated using NorESM2-LM, using only historical anthropogenic aerosols emissions, and setting long-lived greenhouse gases emissions to zero.
-We emulate surface temperatures over this scenario using emulators trained on all available \textit{historical} and SSPs experiments.
+The \textit{hist-aer} experiment is generated using NorESM2-LM, using only historical anthropogenic aerosol emissions, and setting long-lived greenhouse gas emissions to zero.
+We emulate surface temperature anomalies over this scenario using emulators trained on all available \textit{historical} and SSPs experiments.
+The FaIR forcing model is modified to include the aerosol-cloud interaction parametrisation from \cite[Section 2.2.1]{leach2021fairv2}.

-Figure~\ref{fig:hist-aer-plots} illustrates the challenges faced by the baseline pattern scaling model in reproducing the magnitude and spatial patterns of the temperature cooling effect induced by aerosols.
-The introduction of a correction through FaIRGP improves the overall magnitude of the cooling effect.
-The predicted spatial temperature pattern with FaIRGP remains nonetheless strongly influenced by the prior spatial pattern.
+Figure~\ref{fig:global-hist-aer-emulation} shows the emulated global mean surface temperature anomaly with FaIRGP.
+Whilst FaIR faces challenges in reproducing the magnitude of the global temperature response to anthropogenic emissions, the posterior correction introduced by FaIRGP allows for a deviation from FaIR, resulting in predicted temperature anomalies that more accurately reflect the NorESM2-LM response.
+This suggests that FaIRGP can leverage information from the \textit{historical} and SSPs experiments to enhance its representation of the temperature response to anthropogenic aerosol emissions.

+We now turn to the emulation of local surface temperature anomaly maps for the \textit{hist-aer} experiment.
+Figure~\ref{fig:hist-aer-plots} presents a comparison of predictions with the FaIR pattern scaling baseline and FaIRGP over three time periods.
+Consistently with the global trend from Figure~\ref{fig:global-hist-aer-emulation}, the predicted temperature anomaly magnitudes for 1900-1950 are similar between the pattern scaling model and FaIRGP, and align with the NorESM2-LM response whereas, over periods 1950-1980 and 1980-2014, the magnitude of the FaIRGP spatial response more accurately reflects the magnitude of the NorESM2-LM temperature response.